atbcb/ICTTestingBaseline/docs/16LinksControls.md

 ## Tests for SC 2.4.4, 4.1.2
 ### Selector (Identify Content)
-1. Find all links on the page, including those that are scripted elements.
+1. Find all links and user controls on the page, including those that are scripted elements.

 ### Test Instructions
-1. Check that the purpose of each link can be determined from either
+1. Check that the purpose of each link/control can be determined from either
-   1. the link text alone or
+   1. the link/control text alone or
-   1. the link text together with its programmatically determined link context.
+   1. the link/control text together with its programmatically determined context.
 1. If test 1 fails, check if any of these exceptions apply:
-   1. the purpose of the link would be ambiguous to users in general.
+   1. the purpose of the link/control would be ambiguous to users in general.
-   1. the purpose of the link is is supposed to be unknown or obscured.
+   1. the purpose of the link/control is is supposed to be unknown or obscured.

 ##### Test Results for SC 2.4.4, 4.1.2
 * If any of the above checks fail, then the content fails this SC.